pukar10/k3-ignite/README.md

 # k3-automation
 Declarative approach to deploying proxmox VMs, installing k3s with metallb loadbalancer, nginx instead of traefik and rook-ceph using ansible-playbooks for my homelab.

+## To Do
+- [ ] Wrapper playbook to run all playbooks to deploy and bootstrap cluster

 ## Getting started

 `group_vars/all/` - files that declare variables used in all playbooks.